Institute-for-Progress/ScheduleA_interactive/README.md

 # ScheduleA_interactive
- code for the interactive in "Create Your Own Data-Driven Update to Schedule A Plan." https://ifp.org/schedule-a-interactive/
+ code for the interactive in "Create Your Own Data-Driven Update to Schedule A." https://ifp.org/schedule-a-interactive/